Tempura + Army Stew? If you want a one-stop shop to enjoy Korean fare, both savoury and sweet, Patbingsoo Korean Dining House is a good option.

 It is located at Northpoint City, Jurong Point and VivoCity.

 The brand continues to delight fans of Korean cuisine with new items and classic favourites in a fun Korean-style setting.

 The savoury side of the menu is extensive, offering you 6 choices of Jjigae, 6 choices of Ramyeon, Korean meals like Patbingsoo Beef and Chips, Tteok Carbonara, Japchae, and Cheese Tteokbokki.

 If you want a quick bite, they offer Fried Samgyeobsal, Tteokkochi, Pork/Beef Kimbap, Popcorn Chicken, Chicken Wings, and Chicken Skin.
 Rice dishes like Bibimbap, Cheese Kimchi Fried Rice, and Dub Bap (served in a hot stone bowl) are also available.

-With a NEW and revamped menu in summer 2019, here are some recommended items you can try:
+Here are some recommended items you can try:

 Twi Gim Jjigae ($39.90)

 A dish where Army Stew meets Tempura.
 Is this your dream come true?

 Similar to the Japanese tempura, twi gim refers to batter-dipped deep-fried items like vegetables, meats and seafood.
 This jjigae (stew) features different types of twi gim such as seafood (prawns and mussels), meat (chicken sausage), vegetables (shiitake mushroom), and rice cake.